-Besides, most modules, like the DTX900, come with USB connectivity.
-You can connect to your computer or record directly into your favorite DAW.
+Besides, most drum modules, like the DTX900, come with USB connectivity.
+You can use this to connect to your computer or record directly into your favorite DAW.
+This allows you to alter different sounds.
 These kits allow you to install free applications for excellent recording experience.

 E-drum modules come with built-in training and learning resources.
-This is a valuable practice feature that lets you perfect your skills with fun.
+This is a valuable practice feature that lets you perfect your skills while having some fun.
 A module may have features like:

 - Metronome.
-This one of the best tools in such cases.
+This is one of the best tools.
 You can play while listening to the click of the metronome, allowing you to follow the rhythm.

 - Play-along songs.
-The pre-recorded songs in the modules offer a wonderful training experience.
+The pre-recorded songs in the set offer a wonderful training experience.